top of page

 Further Considerations

-A computerized trial system of this nature will not be deceptive, nor will it encourage witnesses and defendants from divulging contrary information about themselves.
-The futuristic system will be designed to solely rely on factual information rather than being determined by a lawyer's presentation of misleading arguments.
-Essentially, an automated justice system will be inherently more trustworthy and fair to all parties involved than current judicial procedures.
+An automated court proceeding will not be deceptive, nor will it encourage witnesses or defendants from divulging contrary information about themselves.
+The system will be designed to solely rely on factual information alone rather than determined by a lawyer's presentation of misleading arguments.

 bottom of page